-Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
-In most cases, coinsurance does not begin until you have met your calendar year deductible.
-Example: You pay 10% of the Plar 15% of the Plan allowance under S a allowance for in-network laborator Standard Option. y services under High Option or If your provider routinely waives your cost coinsurance, the provider is missta does not require you to pay) your co ting the fee and may be violating the the provider's fee by the amount wa e law.
-In this case, when we inarily charges \$100 for a service bu urance, the actual charge is \$70.
-We Waivers state that you accept responsibility plan.
-If you sign such a waiver, wh the contracts that the Plan has with aware that, if benefits are denied for ask you to sign a "waiver" prior to r for the total charge for any care that aether you are responsible for the tot its providers.
-If you are asked to sig or the services, you could be legally bout waivers, please contact us at 80 t is not covered by your health al charge depends on gn this type of waiver, please be liable for the related expenses.
-If Differences between our allowance and the bill Our "Plan allowance" is the amount we use to calculate our payment for covered services.
-Fee-for- service plans arrive at their allowances in different ways, so their allowances vary.
-For more information about how we determine our Plan allowance, see the definition of Plan allowance in Section 10. - han a fee-for-service plan's allowand owance and the bill will depend on t • • PPO providers agree to limit what they will bill you.
+In some instances, a provider may ask you to sign a "waiver" prior to receiving care.
+This waiver may state that you accept responsibility for the total charge for any care that is not covered by your health plan.
+If you sign such a waiver, whether you are responsible for the total charge depends on the contracts that the Plan has with its providers.
+If you are asked to sign this type of waiver, please be aware that, if benefits are denied for the services, you could be legally liable for the related expenses.
+If you would like more information about waivers, please contact us at 800-638-6589 or 301-984-1440 (for TDD, use 301-984-4155).

+Differences between our allowance and the bill

+Our "Plan allowance" is the amount we use to calculate our payment for covered services.
+Feefor-service plans arrive at their allowances in different ways, so their allowances vary.
+For more information about how we determine our Plan allowance, see the definition of Plan allowance in Section 10.

+Often, the provider's bill is more than a fee-for-service plan's allowance.
+Whether or not you have to pay the difference between our allowance and the bill will depend on the provider you use.

+- PPO providers agree to limit what they will bill you.
 Because of that, when you use a preferred provider, your share of covered charges consists only of your deductible and coinsurance or copayment.
-Here is an example about coinsurance: You see a PPO surgeon who charges \$150, b our allowance is \$100.
+Here is an example about coinsurance: You see a PPO surgeon who charges \$150, but our allowance is \$100.
 If you have met your deductible, you are only responsible for your coinsurance.
-That is, under High Option, you pay just 10% of our \$100 allowance (\$10).
-Becau of the agreement, your PPO physician will not bill you for the \$50 difference between our allowance and his/her bill.
-Non-PPO providers, on the other hand, have no agreement to limit what they will bill you.
-When you use a non-PPO provider, you will pay your deductible and coinsurance - plus any difference between our allowance and charges on the bill.
+That is, under High Option, you pay just 15% of our \$100 allowance (\$15).
+Because of the agreement, your PPO physician will not bill you for the \$50 difference between our allowance and his/her bill. - Non-PPO providers, on the other hand, have no agreement to limit what they will bill you.
+When you use a non-PPO provider, you will pay your deductible and coinsurance plus any difference between our allowance and charges on the bill.
 Here is an example: You see a non-PPO physician who charges \$150 and our allowance is again \$100.
-Because you've met your deductible, you are responsible for your coinsurance, so under High Option, you pay 30% of our \$100 allowance (\$30 Plus, because there is no agreement between the non-PPO physician and us, the physician can bill you for the \$50 difference between our allowance and his/her bill.
-The following table illustrates the examples of how much you have to pay out-of-pocket under High Option for services from a PPO physician and a non-PPO physician.
-The table uses our example of a service for which the physician charges \$150 and our allowance is \$100.
-The table shows the amount you pay if you have met your calendar year deductible.
-EXAMPLE PPO provider Non-PPO provider Surgical charge \$150 \$150 Our allowance We set it at: 100 We set it at: 100 We pay 90% of our allowance: 90 70% of our allowance: 70 You owe: Coinsurance 10% of our allowance: 10 30% of our allowance: 30 +Difference up to charge?
-No: 0 Yes: 50
+Because you've met your deductible, you are responsible for your coinsurance, so under High Option, you pay 35% of our \$100 allowance (\$35).
+Plus, because there is no agreement between the non-PPO physician and us, the physician can bill you for the \$50 difference between our allowance and his/her bill.